Rev. Dr. Megan Visser

 MEDICAL SOCIOLOGY | SPIRITUAL CARE | EQUITY

 As a spiritual care professional, educator, and researcher, I focus on whole-person health (inclusive of religion/spirituality) for underserved populations with chronic health conditions.
-My personal, teaching and activist experience and activities have instilled in me a deep commitment to equity, diversity, and social justice, which is a central focus of my career.
-As a Unitarian Universalist ordained clergyperson, I am a nationally-recognized leader in antiracism, anti-oppression and multiculturalism work in ministry.
+My personal, teaching and activist experiences have instilled in me a deep commitment to equity, diversity, and social justice, which is a central focus of my career.
+As a Unitarian Universalist ordained clergyperson, I am a nationally-recognized leader in trauma, ethics, and embodied spiritual practice.

 In Spring 2022, I became the first person in my extended family to pursue and earn a doctoral degree.
 However, my education in health equity began very early as my brother was a hemophiliac with significant cognitive disabilities who contracted HIV and Hepatitis B/C from contaminated blood products.
 When my brother died in 1999, I dedicated myself to pursue remedies to health care injustices and promote community health and well-being.
 After coming out as Queer in high school, I became active in the LGBTQ youth movement and youth racial justice work in the Boston area.
 While a full-time college student, I worked nearly full-time as a Department of Public Health street outreach worker and co-leading an evidence-based queer youth HIV prevention program serving over 1500 youth in the Boston area.
 I studied Society & Health at Simmons University, and later, completed a Master’s program to study bioethics and Womanist/Black feminist ethics at the Graduate Theological Union (GTU).
 At Pacific School of Religion (member school of GTU), I was a student representative on the schoolwide Dismantling Racism Committee and co-founded an antiracist analysis building group for white grad students to transform campus culture and integrate antiracism into their vocational and personal lives.